Package com.github.tommyettinger.random

 getStateD

-public long getStateD() -
+public int getStateD() -

 setStateD

-stateD- can be any long, but will be cast to an int before use
+stateD- can be any int

 -